daajoe/GPUSAT/README.md

 The double4 Type is an adaption of [https://github.com/scibuilder/QD]

 ##Usage

+First one needs the generate the primal, incidence or dual graph of the formula and generate the tree decomposition of the graph with a decomposer such as htd [https://github.com/mabseher/htd].

 `gpusat [-f <treedecomp>] -s <formula> [-w <width>] [-m <size>] [-c <kerneldir>] [-h]`